EdungDivinefavour/MailGuard/QUICKSTART.md

 ✓ SMTP Proxy is listening on port 2525
 ✓ Ready to intercept emails...
 Flask UI starting on http://0.0.0.0:5001
-Email Interceptor is running.
+MailGuard is running.
 Press Ctrl+C to stop.
 ```

 ## Step 3: Test It